Breakthrough Young Innovative Company (JEIR) France 2026: Conditions and Tax Benefits

 - Months 7 to 9: tax ruling filing, mid-year R&D intensity review, Bpifrance instrument scoping.

-- Months 10 to 12: annual close, de minimis ceiling consolidation, IS return with JEIR claim if profitable.
+- Months 10 to 12: annual close, de minimis ceiling consolidation, corporate tax return, and CIR claim for the year.

 - Months 13 to 18: ongoing quarterly monitoring, CIR file preparation for the prior year, fundraising preparation including JEIR status as a value driver in the data room.